Lucia's Blog: 2016-02-14

 What a shame is the ignorance of the Word of God!!

-Undoubtedly, our adversary the devil uses five devices (desires, evil company, vanity, ignorance, and lies) to lure us away from the path of righteousness.
-If were are ignorant of all his devices, he will take advantage of us (II Cor.
+Undoubtedly, our adversary, the devil, uses five devices (desires, evil company, vanity, ignorance, and lies) to lure us away from righteousness.
+If we are ignorant of all his devices, he will take advantage of us (II Cor.
 2:11).
-That is why it is vital that we arm ourselves well to "stand against the wiles of the devil" (Eph.
+That is why we must arm ourselves well to "stand against the wiles of the devil" (Eph.
 6:11).
 Satan’s most powerful tool is deceit.
-He is truth-less, dishonest and fraudulent.
-He has deceptive devices and wiles which he uses to trick us.
+He is truthless, dishonest, and fraudulent.
+He has deceptive devices and wiles, which he uses to trick us.
 Indeed, he is very skilled in the art of deception, but we must equip ourselves with the whole armor of God to fight back!!

 VII.
 WHAT ARE THE DEVIL'S POWERS?

-Satan is not omnipotent and is not all powerful, but that doesn't mean he is weak!
+Satan is not omnipotent and is not all-powerful, but that doesn't mean he is weak!
 So what exactly are his powers?
-The Bible tells us that he is the "god of this world," the lord of this earth, (II Cor.
+The Bible tells us that he is the "god of this world," the lord of this earth (II Cor.
 4:4).
 What does that mean?
-It means that God has allowed him to rule this world but with limitations, and we surely see his evil ways in this world.
-The book of Job illustrates this truth well.
-God allowed Satan to get his way and do as he pleased with Job but with limitations, conditions that Satan had to follow.
+It means that God has allowed him to rule this world but with limitations, and we surely see his evil ways.
+The Book of Job illustrates this truth well.
+God allowed Satan to get his way and do as he pleased with Job, but with limitations and conditions that Satan had to follow.
 Satan is powerful enough to rule the earth.
 Even Jesus acknowledged this in Matthew 4 when the devil was tempting Him.
 The devil offered our Lord Jesus all the kingdoms of this world if He would bow down and worship him.
 Indeed, we see that Satan has power since he dared to offer Jesus all the kingdoms of this world to tempt Him.
-If Satan didn't have any power, he would not have tempted the Son of God, and the Lord could have just rebuked him and said, "you don't have the power to give Me those kingdoms, Satan"!
+If Satan didn't have any power, he would not have tempted the Son of God, and the Lord could have just rebuked him and said, "You don't have the power to give Me those kingdoms, Satan"!
 But our Lord Jesus didn't say that since He knew that Satan did have that power.
-Jesus could have surrendered to Satan's temptation of accepting his offer and forget about dying on the cross for the redemption of mankind.
+Jesus could have surrendered to Satan's temptation of accepting his offer and forgotten about dying on the cross for the redemption of mankind.
 Jesus could have easily enjoyed this life as an earthly ruler and not have to endure the agony of crucifixion.
 But Jesus did not give in to the devil's temptation.
-He chose to die for our sins rather than to enjoy the pleasures of this world.
+He chose to die for our sins rather than enjoy this world's pleasures.
 Jesus just said "NO" because He loved mankind and wanted to make accessible a way of salvation.
 This moves me deeply!!

-The Bible reveals that the devil is able to make suggestions in the hearts of men.
+The Bible reveals that the devil can make suggestions in the hearts of men.
 John 13:2 tells us, "During supper, when the devil had already put it into the heart of Judas Iscariot, Simon's son, to betray Him."
-Isn't it scary that our adversary had the power to suggest thoughts into Judas' mind (heart)!
+Isn't it scary that our adversary could suggest thoughts into Judas' mind (heart)!
 Indeed, this is how he deceives and tempts us today.
-It is important to stress that just because the devil had the power to suggest ideas into the heart of Judas, Judas did not have to surrender or act upon that suggestion.
-The same is true for us today!
-We must become fully aware that although Satan can put sinful suggestions into our hearts, they are merely suggestions and we must not yield or give in.
+It is important to stress that just because the devil had the power to suggest ideas in Judas' heart, Judas did not have to surrender or act upon that suggestion.
+The same is true for us today.
+We must become fully aware that although Satan can put sinful suggestions in our hearts, they are merely suggestions, and we must not yield or give in.
 We all have to face these illicit suggestions, but we must be wise about what to do with them.
 We must choose wisely and meditate on the Word of God, on what to do with those suggestions rather than make plans to do evil.
-We must try to get those evil thoughts or suggestions out of our mind and not act upon them at all!
+We must try to get those evil thoughts or suggestions out of our minds and not act upon them!

 Satan also has the power to: